-Believe it or not, this sliding door trend has come beyond just the farms now, it essentially is becoming an art style.
-Whether you like it contemporary, cottage, industrial, or French country in design, there is a flair that is meant for you.
+Believe it or not, the sliding door trend has come beyond just the rural environment – it is essentially becoming an art style.
+Whether you like it contemporary, cottage, industrial, or French country in design, there is a style for you.

 Amazing DIY Sliding Barn Door Designs

-But, then again, why opt for the expensive route when there are makeshift ways that will significantly cut your expenses by much?
+Why opt for the expensive route when there are makeshift ways that will significantly cut your expenses?

 Here are 16 brilliant DIY sliding barn door ideas that are amazing to look at.
 But, most importantly, they are also very affordable.

-Who said that barn doors had to look so old, rugged, and ugly?
+Who said that barn doors have to look old, rugged, and ugly?
 This particular door design is the very depiction of simple and sleek.

-While the appearance of this door isn’t necessarily the neatest to look at, there’s no denying of the exuberating toughness about it.
-If you are more into how durable the door is rather than how it appears from the outset, this choice might deliver.
+While the appearance of this door isn’t necessarily the neatest, there’s no denying its exuberant toughness.
+If you are more into how durable the door is, rather than how it appears from the outside, this choice might deliver.

-Not all sliding doors are designs to act as an obstacle to any passageway.
-Other times, it can only be used as cover to cover a hollow space.
+Not all sliding doors are designed to act as an obstacle to the passageway.
+Sometimes, they are just used to cover a hollow space.
 This particular sliding door design does such that.

-Take a look at Christina’s Adventures’ page and see how she turned this door as a cover for a pantry.
+Take a look at Christina’s Adventures’ page and see how she turned this door into a cover for a pantry.

-When everything indoors seems harmonious to look at, it takes an adoptive door to complete the package, not ruin it.
-This contemporary sliding door design is meant to complement the visuals of the indoors and not be the center of attraction.
+If your aim is for everything indoors to seem harmonious to look at, it takes an clever door to complete the package and not ruin it.
+This contemporary sliding door design complements the visuals of the indoors but is not the center of attraction.

-For a more comprehensive visual about this DIY sliding barn door blueprint, check out Paper Daisy Design.
+For a more comprehensive visual of this DIY sliding barn door blueprint, check out Paper Daisy Design.

-Sticking close to the original sliding barn door design did not come as more faithful than this classic blueprint.
+Sticking close to the original sliding barn door design doesn’t come more faithful than this classic blueprint.

-As if this is not unsurprising, the article featuring this design is the audiences’ favorite at Beneath My Heart website.
+Perhaps this may not be surprising – the article featuring this design is the audiences’ favorite at the Beneath My Heart website.

 Kitchen Barn Door

-You may think of the kitchen as that special area where amazing things happen which results to food.
-On the other hand, it is also the place where the cooking mess exists.
-But for a place that is both amazing and dingy, the kitchen area is rightfully secluded.
+You may think of the kitchen as a special area where amazing things happen which results in food.
+But because of this, it is also the place where the cooking mess exists.
+For a place that is both amazing and sometimes dingy, the kitchen area is rightfully secluded.

-This sliding door design by “Find It, Make It, Love It” depicts an image of an outstanding sliding door as placed within a neutral kitchen setting.
+This sliding door design by “Find It, Make It, Love It” depicts an outstanding sliding door placed within a neutral kitchen setting.

-When budget is really tight and what your wallet can afford are a few plumbing pipes and a door, this idea makes for a very inexpensive option.
-But given that plumbing pipes are not really known for their smooth surface, constant application of oil makes for a critical element of this design.
+When your budget is really tight and all your wallet can afford is a few plumbing pipes and a door, this idea makes for a very inexpensive option.
+As plumbing pipes are not really known for their smooth surface, constant application of oil is a critical element of this design.

-For the full instructions on how to build this DIY sliding barn door, visit Jenna Burger Design’s website.
+For the full instructions for how to build this DIY sliding barn door, visit Jenna Burger Design’s website.

 Laundry or Pantry Barn Door

-A $100 worth of barn door is not necessarily cheap.
-But if you are seeking a functional DIY sliding barn door that works as a cover for your pantry or laundry stocks, this might be worth your money.
+A $100 barn door is not necessarily cheap.
+But if you are seeking a functional and beautiful DIY sliding barn door that works as a cover for your pantry or laundry stocks, it might be worth your money.

-To learn more of what this specific blueprint is about, check our Jenna Sue Design’s article about it.
+To learn more of what this specific blueprint is about, check Jenna Sue Design’s article.

 The Accent Piece’s

-As one of the pioneers about DIY sliding barn door designs in the blogosphere, the “The Accent Piece” created an icon with this particular design.
-Essentially, this DIY sliding barn door design is a “household name” among bloggers for the same niche.
+As one of the pioneers talking about DIY sliding barn door designs in the blogosphere, the “The Accent Piece” created an iconic piece of furniture with this particular design.
+Essentially, this DIY sliding barn door design is a “household name” among bloggers in the same niche.

 Tin and Barn Wood

-No other words describe this specific design by Maple Leaves & Sycamore Trees than “wow” and “cute.”
-But why be contented in praising it just from afar when you can follow on its designs?
+No other words describe this specific design by Maple Leaves & Sycamore Trees better than “wow” and “cute.”
+But why be content with praising it from afar when you too can follow its designs?

-When you love some fresh air, but could not leave your door open for fear of getting snuck by flying insects, often it takes a screen door as a mediator.
-With holes small enough for air to pass through but smaller still for insects to not, screen doors are truly a boon.
+When you love fresh air, but pesky bugs mean you can’t leave your door open, a screen door is often the best middle-ground.
+With holes small enough for air to pass through but too small for insects, screen doors are truly a boon.

-Common in a hinged design, this unique approach to screen door gives the best of sliding and semi-permeability of the screen.
+Common for a hinged design, this unique approach to screen doors gives the best of both worlds with its sliding and semi-permeability.
 This brilliant idea is thanks to Planted & Blooming Girl.

-If you are looking for a DIY sliding barn door design that is classy to look at and sophisticated at the same time, this upcycled blueprint by AKA Design takes the cake for both.
-Luckily, however, this particular design is not very expensive to build.
+If you are looking for a DIY sliding barn door design that is both classy to look at and sophisticated at the same time, this upcycled blueprint by AKA Design takes the cake.
+Luckily, this particular design is not even very expensive to build.

-A door of this image is difficult not too stand out given its most apparent features.
-This is perhaps even more if placed at the wrong interior design.
-However, find the right household blueprint and what you will get is a harmonious design which complements each other, not contradict.
+A door like this is difficult to make blend into the surrounding decor, especially if placed with the wrong interior design.
+However, find the right household blueprint and what you will get is a harmonious design which complements, not contradicts.

 See this Sarah Steinberg Custom Design diagram at Houzz.

-If your only requirement for having a sliding door to cover your bathroom is just price and functionality, this door design lives up to both.
-For something that meets a rather narrow criterion, just do not expect something uber about its outward appearance.
+If your only requirements for a sliding door to cover your bathroom are price and functionality, this door design lives up to both.
+AHoweer, as it meets such narrow criteria, just do not expect anything show-stopping about its outward appearance.

 Check out what original creator at Cottage4c has to say about this makeup.

-If looking for something European yet quaint enough for most people’s taste is your thing.
-Then, this French-inspired design is surely to get your attention.
-Simple as it may look, it takes the original creator’s full tutorial at The Space Between to complete it from the ground-up.
+If you are looking for something European yet quaint enough for most people’s taste, this French-inspired design is sure to get your attention.
+Simple it may look, it takes the original creator’s full tutorial at The Space Between to complete it from the ground-up.

-When a single barn door doesn’t suffice, you know it takes two of the same thing for it to do.
-Nothing is probably more obvious to the idea than this Entry Way barn door as originally featured at Houzz.
+When a single barn door doesn’t suffice, try using two!
+Nothing could be better than this Entry Way barn door, which was originally featured at Houzz.